 Hatchlings can appear almost amelanistic.
+The eyes have a ruby glow as a result of the extremely reduced melanin.
 Some specimens exhibit splotches of black, as if the gene's effect was not complete on that scale.
-Also, some specimens can have a peculiar look about certain areas of scales, almost as if they have been coated in wax.
+This is often called a "paradox lava."
+Also, some specimens can have an interesting look about certain areas of scales, almost as if they have been coated in wax.
+Two main bloodlines exist.
+One is a "landrace" lava line which traces its roots back to wild corns.
+The other lavas have been crossed into various domesticated lines to produce genetic combinations.

 It is hypothesized that the lava trait might also enhance the oranges in the ground color.
-The lava gene has now been outcrossed into a good number of unrelated lines in order to create hets for various genetic combinations, and the comparison of F2 lavas to their siblings should shed light on the hypothesis.
+The lava gene has now been outcrossed into a good number of unrelated lines in order to create hets for various genetic combinations, and future comparison of F2 and more outcrossed lavas to their siblings should shed light on the hypothesis.
+As it stands the vast majority of lava corns today exhibit increased orange coloration.